MrHedmad/hub/content/about.md

 - I created and am the chairman of [the Open Science Community Torino](http://osc.to/), a community devoted to increasing the adoption of Open Science practices in an around Turin;
 - I maintain the [Data Stewardship Knowledgebase](http://dsk.hedmad.eu/), a repository of information and resources for upcoming and experienced data stewards;
 - I created [Kerblam!](https://kerblam.dev/) to package data science projects of any size for reproducibility's sake;
-- All my past and future work is published as soon as it is created, most commonly in my [Github page](https://github.com/MrHedmad) or my current laboratory's Github page ([TCP-Lab](https://github.com/TCP-Lab)).
+- All my work is published as soon as it is created, most commonly in my [Github page](https://github.com/MrHedmad) or my current laboratory's Github page ([TCP-Lab](https://github.com/TCP-Lab)).

 ## Get in touch